isomerpages/mlaw-corp/news/speeches/_posts/2017-06-19-Opening-Address-by-Mr-K-Shanmugam-Minister-for-Home-Affairs-and-Minister-for-Law-at-the-Keep-It-Real-Truth-And-Trust-In-The-Media-Forum.md

 ---
 layout: post
-title: Opening Address by Mr K Shanmugam, Minister for Home Affairs and Minister for Law, at the "Keep It Real: Truth And Trust In The Media" Forum
+title: Opening Address by Mr K Shanmugam, Minister for Home Affairs and Minister for Law, at the &quot;Keep It Real&#58; Truth And Trust In The Media&quot; Forum
 permalink: /news/speeches/opening-address-by-mr-k-shanmugam--minister-for-home-affairs-and1
 breadcrumb: Speeches
 collection_name: news